lmbgithub/com.lmbn.crop-image-hq/README.md

 ### Thanks to

-The icon is borrowed from the imageoptim,  this is a small of tribute for a great and useful app https://imageoptim.com/.
+The icon is borrowed from the imageoptim,  this is a small tribute for a great and useful app https://imageoptim.com/.

 LM.